Bill Guerin: Sexual assault coverup allegation

 In a lawsuit filed on November 3, 2020, in Pennsylvania, it was alleged that Guerin played a role in covering up an alleged sexual assault on the wife of Wilkes-Barre/Scranton Penguins assistant coach Jarrod Skalde by the team's head coach Clark Donatelli.
 The lawsuit, Skalde et al. v.
 Lemieux Group, L.P. et al., alleges that Guerin, then the general manager of the Wilkes-Barre/Scranton Penguins, "told Skalde to keep quiet about the alleged assault."
 Guerin denied any wrongdoing on his part, claiming that he had "promptly brought (the allegation) to Pittsburgh Penguins senior management".
 The lawsuit was settled in November 2021.
 An internal investigation by the NHL confirmed that he had reported the incident promptly and cleared him of wrongdoing.

 The United States Center for SafeSport opened an investigation on Guerin over his alleged role in the whistleblower lawsuit.
 As of April 2022, the organization had not yet released its findings, nor confirmed whether the investigation remained ongoing.

-Verbal Abuse Investigation
+Verbal abuse investigation

 In December 2023, the Wild investigated after an employee filed a verbal abuse complaint against Guerin to human resources.
 Guerin retained his position, no sanctions were announced, and the Wild refused to comment.

 Personal life

 Guerin was born in Worcester, Massachusetts, and raised in Wilbraham, Massachusetts.
 He attended Wilbraham & Monson Academy, and played junior hockey for the Springfield Olympics instead of high school hockey.
-Guerin is of Nicaraguan and Irish descent.
+Guerin is of Nicaraguan descent through his mother and French Canadian, Irish, and Lithuanian descent through his father.

 Guerin and his wife Kara have four children and reside in Eden Prairie, Minnesota.
 They previously lived in Moorestown, New Jersey during his tenure with the Devils.